KeckObservatoryArchive/data-evaluation-and-processing/doc/quickstart.md

 ## Concepts

 (todo: Explain stages and intermediary output files.)

 (todo: Explain program assignment issue.)

 ## Configure pyDEP
 **(NOTE: You must currently be on the Keck internal network to run this correctly.)**

-- Clone this repo
 - Copy config.ini to config.live.ini
 - Edit config.live.ini
     - Set RUNTIME->DEV = 1
-    - Define KOAAPI and TELAPI
+    - Define KOAAPI and TELAPI urls
     - Define ROOTDIR to point to your own test output dir
     - Set ADMIN_EMAIL to your email
     - Comment out all vars in KOAXFR section